 and producing reports based on that information.

-2. Equipment to be approved by the CEO
+2. Equipment to be approved by CEO

 A log scanner, scanner computer or computer program shall not be used to determine the volume of log timber unless the log scanner, scanner computer or computer program has been approved by the CEO.